camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 ## Adjusting Your Source Code

-Camunda Cloud has a different API than Camunda Cloud, which means you have to adjust
+Camunda Cloud has a different API than Camunda Cloud.
+As a result, you have to migrate code that

-* Usage of the Client API (e.g. to start process instances)
+* Uses the Client API (e.g. to start process instances)
-* Implementation of [service tasks](https://docs.camunda.org/manual/7.15/reference/bpmn20/tasks/service-task/), which in Camunda Platform can mean
+* Implements a [service tasks](https://docs.camunda.org/manual/7.15/reference/bpmn20/tasks/service-task/), which can be
-  * Attached Java code that is called by the engine
+  * [Java code that is attached to a service task](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/) and called by the engine directly (in-VM).
-  * External Tasks, where workers subscribe to the engine.
+  * [External tasks](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/), where workers subscribe to the engine.

-Let's explore these three cases next.
+Let's explore these three cases ony-by-one.

 ### Client API

-The API to talk to the engine (e.g. to start process instances, subscribe to tasks or complete them) changed with Camunda Cloud.
+The API to talk to the engine (e.g. to start process instances, subscribe to tasks or complete them) has changed in Camunda Cloud.
 Some parts (like Query-capabilities or Human Task Management) moved into a different API.
-This means that you have to adjust all your code that uses the process engine API.
+This means that you have to *adjust all your code that uses the process engine API*.

 If this affects big parts of your code base, you could write a small abstraction layer implementing the Camunda Platform API delegating to Camunda Cloud, probably marking unavailable methods as deprecated.
 We are happy to welcome community extensions providing this.

-### Service Tasks With Attached Java Coode (Java Delegates)
+### Service Tasks With Attached Java Code (Java Delegates, Expressions)

 There are three ways to attach Java code to services tasks in the BPMN model, using different attributes in the BPMN XML: